uva-bi-sdad/community/README.md

 An R package bringing together a range of methods as part of a framework for collecting, documenting, analyzing, and presenting community data (relating to people in places or groups).

-## Framework

-The package will hope to offer tools to help manage data, derive measurements from them, and present them for analysis:

-### Data Ingestion

-- Cleaning and standardization methods
-- Measures of quality
-- Documentation standards

-### Measurement Pipelines

-- Preprocess pipelines
-- Unification of measurement variants
-- Standardized output

-### Presentation

-- Metadata-based site builders
-- Static report generators
-- Dynamic report templates and standards

 ## Installation

 Download R from [r-project.org](https://www.r-project.org/), then install the package from an R console: